CamWeil/MATH4610/softwaremanual/16cmatopstransp.md

          2  4
         ----------

-   **Usage/Example:** The routine defines two int variables, m and n, as well as two matrices with double elements, a and cc. m and n represent the rows and columns of the matrix, respectively, cc represents the transpose of the matrix, and a represents the matrix itself.
+   **Usage/Example:** The routine defines two int variables, m and n, as well as two arrays with double elements, a and cc. m and n represent the rows and columns of the matrix, respectively, cc represents the transpose of the matrix, and a represents the matrix itself.
 The value of cc is calculated using the loop:

         for(int i = 0; i < m; i++){
                 for(int j = 0; j < n; j++){